Nash equilibrium mapping vs Hamiltonian dynamics vs Darwinian evolution for some social dilemma games in the

 \subsubsection{Game magnetisation}

-For Hawk-Dove game we have $a=-s, b=r,c=-r$ and $d=0$.
-We get game magnetisation using DE model from Eq.~(\ref{eqn:MagDEgeneral}) as,
+We have $a=-s, b=r,c=-r$ and $d=0$ for the Hawk-Dove game.
+We get game magnetization using the DE model from Eq.~(\ref{eqn:MagDEgeneral}) as,

-Game magnetisation from DE model does not match with that derived from NE mapping.
-The reasons for this will be analysed in Sec.~\ref{Chicken-Analysis}.
-Game magnetisation vanishes in infinite noise (i.e., $\beta \xrightarrow{} 0$ or, $T\xrightarrow{}\infty$) limit indicating there are equal number of Hawk and Dove players.
-In the zero noise (i.e., $\beta \xrightarrow{} 0$ or $T\xrightarrow{}\infty$) limit, game magnetisation is $1$, indicating all players chose $Hawk$ strategy.
+The DE model's game magnetization does not match that derived from NE mapping.
+The reasons for this will be analyzed in Sec.~\ref{Chicken-Analysis}.
+Game magnetization vanishes in infinite noise (i.e., $\beta \xrightarrow{} 0$ limit indicating an equal number of Hawk and Dove players.
+In the zero noise (i.e., $\beta \xrightarrow{} 0$ limit, game magnetization is $1$, indicating all players chose the $Hawk$ strategy.